svlandeg/spacy-layout/README.md

 print(doc.text)
 # Document layout including pages and page sizes
 print(doc._.layout)
+# Tables in the document and their extracted data
+print(doc._.tables)

 # Layout spans for different sections
 for span in doc.spans["layout"]: